 Can the organization switch metadata styles?

-Yes, the organization can switch metadata style without losing any metadata.
+Yes, the administrator can switch the metadata style for the organization without losing any metadata.
 However, the style previously used for editing may not have all of the elements for the updated style.
 Item owners can update their metadata to the latest style through the editor.
 The latest style configured for the organization is the style that appears when viewing the metadata unless your metadata is already styled with an ISO-based standard and you switch style to a different ISO profile.
 In this case, your metadata is viewed with the authored style.
 At this time, you cannot switch styles within the editor.

 - Currently, organizations can only choose one metadata style.